 The muffin method, also known as the two-bowl method, is the technique you would use to make muffins (duh!), but also quick breads, and even pancakes.
 This is the easiest mixing method you can use.
 For the muffin method, you use two bowls:

 - All your dry ingredients go in one bowl, so the flour, chemical leaveners, salt, spices, and even the sugar, and are all whisked together

 - All your wet ingredients go in a separate bowl, usually eggs, milk (or an acidic dairy product, like buttermilk, sour cream, or yogurt), vanilla extract, and oil (or melted butter).

 - Once the two separate bowls of ingredients are well mixed, you then combine the two bowls into one, and briefly mix just to incorporate the two.
-I like to add the dry ingredients to the bowl of wet because that seems to result in less lumps.
+I like to add the dry ingredients to the bowl of wet ones because that seems to result in fewer lumps.

 For the muffin method, you don't need any special equipment.
 All you need is a couple of bowls, a whisk, and a large spatula or wooden spoon.
 You definitely would need to invest in muffin pans too, if you plan on using this method to make muffins.
 If you want to know how to mix cake batter without a mixer: use the muffin method!

 If you analyze the baking ingredients in recipes that follow the muffin mixing method, you might notice that these recipes contain